waynepiekarski/hydro-modem/README.md

 of a suitable hydrophone and how to connect it is future work.
 Make sure that your microphone does not exceed the voltage specs of the Arduino ADC.

-Future work is to provide a circuit schematic and PCB layout for a custom dual ATmega328P design with input from a piezo microphone.
+# KiCAD v5 schematics and PCB layouts

+These designs need to be built and tested.
 The modem also needs to be tested in water and frequencies tuned for best performance.

+## kicad/release-modem-atmega328p/design.pro

+5V ATmega328P running at 16 MHz.
+Requires regulated 5V provided by the other board.
+Connects to a piezo-based microphone and includes protection diodes.
+Only runs the HydroModem implementation and nothing else.
+Arduino Uno-compatible AVRISP6 connector for programming.

+## kicad/release-serial-i2c-atmega328p-switch/design.pro

+3.3V ATmega328P running at 8 MHz.
+Implements a MOSFET that can switch high-current to burn a nichrome release wire.
+Provides on-board MCP1792 regulators for 3.3V and 5V from a >= 6.2V battery.
+Arduino Uno-compatible AVRISP6 connector
+for programming.

-# License
+# Source Code License

 HydroModem: Underwater Bell 103 modem implementation for low-power microcontrollers